tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"introduce":"1.
 Identity and Access Management 2.
 Operation Protection  3.
-Internalization", "name":"The Container Registry supports the Identity and Access Management, operation protection and internalization", "description":"Users can create and manage sub-users via the Identity and Access Management and control operation permissions of these sub-users, such as access and operation of the Docker Image.\n With respect to operation protection for deletion of the Registry, the Container Registry and images, the operation protection shall be enabled and MFA, SMS and Email verification are supported.\n The Docker Image Repository Console supports English", "id":2180
+Internalization", "name":"The Container Registry Supports The Identity And Access Management, Operation Protection And Internalization", "description":"Users can create and manage sub-users via the Identity and Access Management and control operation permissions of these sub-users, such as access and operation of the Docker Image.\n With respect to operation protection for deletion of the Registry, the Container Registry and images, the operation protection shall be enabled and MFA, SMS and Email verification are supported.\n The Docker Image Repository Console supports English", "id":2180
 	},